 The structure of the ladder makes the communication argument visible in a way that talking about communication in isolation cannot.

-At the contributor level, communication affects the quality of individual work and relationships.
-At the manager level, it determines whether a team can function, align, and deliver.
-At the systemic level, it is the mechanism through which change actually happens — ideas that cannot be communicated clearly cannot move through an organisation.
-At the creative level, it is the product: the talk, the book, the course, the article that reaches people you will never meet.
+At the contributor level, communication shapes how clearly individual effort and working with others translates into visible value.
+At the enabler level, it determines whether a team can function, align, and deliver.
+At the systemic level, it is the mechanism through which change actually happens — insight that cannot be communicated clearly cannot move through an organisation, regardless of how correct it is.
+At the creator level, it is the product: the talk, the book, the course, the article, the training programme that reaches people you will never meet.

 This is a model, not a mandate.
-It is wrong in places and will continue to evolve.
-Not everyone wants or needs to move through all four levels, and there is genuine value and dignity in each one.
+It is wrong in places and will continue to evolve — that is the point of building it in public.
+Not everyone wants or needs their impact to travel beyond their immediate work, and there is genuine value and dignity in each level.
+A skilled contributor who communicates well can do more meaningful work than a restless climber who cannot.

-But if impact is something you want more of — and if you are stuck at a level that feels limited — the most reliable lever is not working harder.
-It is developing the communication that allows your contribution to travel further than your own effort can carry it.
+But if impact is something you want more of — if the contribution you are making feels like it should be reaching further than it is — the most reliable lever is rarely working harder.
+It is developing the communication that allows what you already know and do to travel further than your personal effort can carry it.

 From the Cultivated library — take this further